bojotamara/registry-app/test_cases.md

 - ✅ both parents don't exist
 - ✅ both parents exist
 - 🔧 baby's name shouldn't already exist in persons table.
-If so, warn the user
-     - results in a stacktrace (unique integrity constraint fails in the db), and user is not warned
-  ✅ and don't do the registration
+If so, warn the user ✅ and don't do the registration
 - 🔧 person's phone number allows for invalid phone numbers to be entered.
 - ✅ data in the table looks good